droglenc/NCNRS349/resources/Syllabus-Current.md

 1. Explain a conceptual model for the population dynamics of a stock.
 1. Estimate abundance from mark-recapture and depletion data.
 1. Implement an age-length key.
-1. Estimate mortality from catch-at-age data.
+1. Estimate and interpret mortality from catch-at-age data.
-1. Estimate growth from length-at-age data.
+1. Estimate and interpret growth from length-at-age data.
 1. Fit and interpret stock-recruitment curves.
 1. Compute and interpret length frequency summaries and size structure indices.
 1. Compute and interpret condition indices.